hyperledger/besu/CODING-CONVENTIONS.md

 * Use Optional rather than returning null when not having a value is a normal case

 * Consider exception and error handling as part of the overall design.
-Pantheon avoids checked exceptions
+Besu avoids checked exceptions

 * Give threads meaningful names.
 For example:
  `Executors.newFixedThreadPool(1, new ThreadFactoryBuilder().setNameFormat(“Ibft”).build())`